zvjaceslavs/intshare/Power_(UPS)/APC/template_apc_pdu_ap7953/5.0/README.md

 # SNMP APC PDU AP79XX

-## Description

-## Overview The template is a reworked a version of APC PDU New SNMP Template to suit the needs of our AP7953.
-Contains sane triggers, load status, graphs, etc. The template monitors both load banks, status of the alarms, and changes in the port status (on/off) ## Author kos

 ## Overview

 The template is a reworked a version of APC PDU New SNMP Template to suit the needs of our AP7953.